zlatko-michailov/abc/notes.md

 ## To Do
 - __UNTABIFY each file before making changes!__
 - `endpoint`
-    - Remove template parameter `Limits`.
+    - Samples
+        - basic
+        - tls
+        - tictactoe
-    - Samples.
+        - connect4

 - Update doc/ref/*.md for all classes that have been done.
 - Link the internal docs.